Registration & Counseling Announcement

 Acrobat Reader.
 The UMP100B Application is only for use by Certified State of Illinois AFSCME employees under the jurisdiction of the Governor who already possess the necessary degree(s) and/or licensure for an Upward Mobility Program credential or dual title.
 Completed applications that are signed and accompanied by a copy of all official transcripts showing the degree conferred may be sent by mail to the UMP contact address below or emailed to CMS.UMP100@illinois.gov.
 Faxed applications will be accepted.

 Guidelines governing the Upward Mobility Program.

-For use only by Certified State of Illinois AFSCME employees under the jurisdiction of the Governor that already possess the necessary degree(s) and/or licensure for an Upward Mobility credential or dual title.
-Completed applications can be mailed to Upward Mobility via the United States Postal Service.
-Faxed, scanned, and emailed applications will not be submitted for processing and will be destroyed.
+The UMP100B Application is only for use by Certified State of Illinois AFSCME employees under the jurisdiction of the Governor who already possess the necessary degree(s) and/or licensure for an Upward Mobility Program credential or dual title.
+Completed applications that are signed and accompanied by a copy of all official transcripts showing the degree conferred may be sent by mail to the UMP contact address below or emailed to